 Anita R. Brown-Graham joined the Institute for Emerging Issues (IEI) as director in January 2007.
 Anita worked at the University of North Carolina, Chapel Hill’s Institute of Government for 13 years, training communities in strategic planning to revitalize their distressed rural communities.
 Her work inspired both rural and urban communities to work together for a better future for the state.
 Anita is a William C. Friday Fellow, American Marshall Fellow, and Eisenhower Fellow.

 She previously served as law clerk to the Honorable William B. Shubb in the eastern district of California and as business litigation counsel in a Sacramento, California, law firm.
 Anita has provided significant training and written books and articles focused on developing the economic base of distressed communities.
 She also currently serves on the boards of several development organizations and foundations.
-Anita earned an undergraduate degree from Louisiana State University and, after attending graduate school at LSU, she earned a law degree from the University of North Carolina at Chapel Hill.
+Most recently, Anita earned an undergraduate degree from Louisiana State University and, after attending graduate school at LSU, she earned a law degree from the University of North Carolina at Chapel Hill.

 IEI Office Coordinator